brakubraku/ding-dong/README.md

 -> (from sec key) generate keypair
 -> (from keypair) generate xonlypubkey

-save keypair (to sign) and xonlypubkey (to identify yourself and for others to verify your signatures)
+save sec key (to sign) and xonlypubkey (to identify yourself and for others to verify your signatures)

+You can probably simplify further and only store sec key (you can derive xonlypub key from it)